StefFrustagli/narcissism-sources/README.md

 **Project Management**: I utilised GitHub Project boards to manage tasks, user stories, and project progression effectively.

-**User Stories**: User stories were categorized into EPICs A, B, C, D, E, and F based on user types and content specificity.
-I prioritized these user stories using the MoSCoW method, which categorizes requirements into Must have, Should have, Could have, and Won't have categories based on their importance and urgency.
+**User Stories**: User stories were categorized in a Kanban Board into EPICs A, B, C, D, E, and F based on user types and content specificity.
+I prioritized user stories using the MoSCoW method, which categorizes requirements into Must have, Should have, Could have, and Won't have categories based on their importance and urgency.

+[Link to the GitHub Project board](https://github.com/users/StefFrustagli/projects/2/views/1)

 **Continuous Improvement**: Despite working solo on this project, I actively sought ways to enhance development processes and product quality.
 Regular retrospectives allowed me to reflect on past work, pinpoint areas for improvement, and brainstorm solutions.

-[Link to the GitHub Project board](https://github.com/users/StefFrustagli/projects/2/views/1)

 ### Problem Statement